-Red Bull have had a successful thirteen seasons in Formula One.
-They’ve taken four drivers’ and four Constructors’ titles, and now – with arguably the strongest driver line-up on the grid – the team look to challenge for the championship again in 2018.
+Red Bull have had a successful fourteen seasons in Formula 1.
+They’ve taken four drivers’ and four Constructors’ titles, and now seek title success once again in 2019 with a switch to Honda power.

 |First F1 Appearance||2005 Australian Grand Prix|

 Red Bull were the cool new kids on the block when they arrived on the grid in 2005, having bought out the Jaguar team in November 2004.
 The team’s origins are actually that of the Stewart Grand Prix team, who won one Grand Prix during their time in F1 between 1997 and 1999.
 The team was then bought by Jaguar, who competed in F1 for five seasons, until they were bought by the Austrian company, Red Bull.
 The fizzy drinks company had previously sponsored the Sauber team for ten years.